Published 8 Dec 2022

 What is a Check Sheet?

 Quality control inspectors should take advantage of mobile-ready check sheets to easily classify product defects, identify the cause of quality issues, and implement effective manufacturing process improvements.
-This article features: 1) when to use a check sheet; 2) elements of a good check sheet; and 3) free check sheets you can download, customize, and use.

 When to Use a Check Sheet

 Check sheets provide a structure for uniform quality control data collection and a basis for substantiating or refuting quality issues.
 A check sheet should be used when data can be observed and collected repeatedly by the same person or at the same location, such as a quality control inspector taking note of product packaging defects daily.
 When collecting data from a production process or about patterns of events, check sheets prove to be the easiest to use while still being effective.

 Check Sheet in TQM

 Total Quality Management (TQM) focuses on combining the processes, systems, and strategies of an organization with customer-based definitions of quality through strong internal collaboration.
 A TQM check sheet goes beyond the ordinary function of a check sheet as a defect identification tool.
 The check sheet in TQM outlines the specific steps to take when a defect has been identified, otherwise known as corrective actions.

 By honing in on the solution instead of the problem, these check sheets also adhere to one of the main TQM principles, continual improvement.
 However, to embody the other main TQM principles such as communications and total employee involvement, a digital check sheet may be necessary since it is interactive and easily shareable.

 Check sheets should be designed in such a way that it establishes a baseline from which improvement can be considered.
 To achieve desired outcomes, quality control inspectors should be empowered to create check sheets that encompass these elements: